 - Creating data visualisations and reports to present findings to stakeholders.

 - Identifying opportunities for process improvement and data-driven decision-making.

-Specializations in data analytics
+Specialisations within data analytics

-Specializing in a specific area can help data analysts become experts in their field and open up more advanced career opportunities.
+Specialising in a specific area can help data analysts become experts in their field and open up more advanced career opportunities.

-A career in data analytics
+Career in data analytics

 The job market for data analysts is thriving, with a high demand for professionals who can derive insights from data and drive informed decision-making.

 The job market for a career in data analytics is projected to grow significantly in the coming years.
 With the rapid proliferation of data and the increasing reliance on data-driven strategies, organisations of all sizes and industries are recognising the need for skilled data analysts.